sbixl/bob.native.windows.basement/README.md

 Since windows does not have a native compiler by default, the msvc compiler must be installed.
 Independently of this, you can build the clang compiler downstream as host toolchain.
-Building the clang compiler as host toolchain is enabled by default.
+Building the clang compiler as host toolchain is disabled by default.
-If you want the msvc compiler as host toolchain you can simply set `BASEMENT_HOST_CLANG_TOOLCHAIN` to "1" in the `default.yaml`.
+If you want the clang compiler as host toolchain you can simply set `BASEMENT_HOST_CLANG_TOOLCHAIN` to "1" in the `default.yaml`.
 In this project the clang compiler uses the gnu command line by default and not the msvc command line.

 The following cross compiling toolchains are available pre-configured.
 If you need